The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

 The Force USA G9 is tied with the Force USA G12 for having the widest power rack area of all the G-Series models.
 The distance between the uprights is 48″ from inside to inside (and 52″ from outside to outside).
 That’s a full 7″ more than the Force USA G6 and 4″ more than the Force USA G3.

 This gives you plenty of extra room to work for both power rack exercises and pulley exercises.
 My favorite part of the extra wide space is that you get a better chest stretch on all chest fly variations because the cables are further apart.
 It makes the pulley setup more similar to a full-sized cable crossover unit, which traditionally have the pulley towers several feet apart.

 The 48″ width between the uprights isn’t the full story when it comes to the power rack.
 On most power racks, the distance between the j-hooks and safeties is the same as the distance between the uprights.
-However, the Monster G9 is so wide that the j-hooks and safety spotter arms needed to be offset, or “indented,” to the inside of each upright by 1.5 inches.
+However, the Force USA G9 is so wide that the j-hooks and safety spotter arms needed to be offset, or “indented,” to the inside of each upright by 1.5 inches.

 This makes the j-hooks and safeties 3 inches closer together than the uprights.
 So the distance between the j-hooks (and between spotter arms) is 45″ rather than 48″.

 Why is it necessary to make the j-hooks and safeties closer together?
 It ensures you have enough room to fit the barbell shaft on the j-hooks and safety spotters.
 If they weren’t indented, the distance between the outsides of the j-hooks/safeties (52″) would be further apart than the length of a typical Olympic barbell shaft (51.5″).

 When they’re indented, the distance between the outsides of the j-hooks/safeties is 49″.
 This gives you enough space to fit the barbell shaft with a little room to spare.